tsnellgrove/dark_castle3/doc/to_do.md

 *-- DC2 PUZZLE IDEAS --*
 - maybe, in DC2, before the ball, the princess is missing (hiding from evil prince) and is diguised as a black cat that burt needs to befriend?
 - it would be cool to have an invisibility cloak / spell (probably need to keep it short term / contained)
-- Note: gs.hero enables player to take on different characters in the game (e.g. Burt could become a mouse)
+- Note: gs.core.hero enables player to take on different characters in the game (e.g. Burt could become a mouse)
 - princess 'poise' & 'moxie'
 - fun idea - small creature - like a mouse - as an item
 - more directions